cdapio/cdap/cdap-docs/examples-manual/source/examples/purchase.rst

     using the Service discovery framework.
   - The ``UserProfileService`` is responsible for storing and retrieving the user information for a given user ID from the ``userProfiles`` dataset.
-The host and port of the ``UserProfileService`` is discovered using the Service discovery framework.
+The host and port of the ``UserProfileService`` is discovered using the service discovery framework.
   - When scheduled by the ``PurchaseHistoryWorkFlow``, the ``PurchaseHistoryBuilder`` MapReduce reads the ``purchases`` dataset.
 It fetches the user profile information, if it is available, from the ``UserProfileService`` and creates a purchase history.
 It stores the purchase history in the